ybanens/digital-tools/content/activity-tableau.md

 {% include modal.md button="Tell me more" color="primary" title="Dimensions and Measures" text="A *dimension* is something that can be looked at categorically, like a list of countries.
 A *measure* is anything that can be put on a scale: a number, like a date, or currency." %}

 {% capture text %}
-1. Drag the dimension 'Hospital name' to the 'Rows' field at the top of the Worksheet
+1. Drag the dimension `Hospital name` to the `Rows` field at the top of the Worksheet
-2. Drag 'Number treated' from the Measures list to the 'Columns' field at the top of the worksheet.{% endcapture %}
+2. Drag `Number treated` from the Measures list to the `Columns` field at the top of the worksheet.{% endcapture %}
 {% include card.md header="Make a simple bar chart" text=text %}

 Voilà!
 You have your first chart. <i class="far fa-chart-bar"></i>

-## Add a filter
+## Add filters

 {% capture text %}
 Oh-oh!
 There's a problem.
-One of the bars is far larger than the others, and it's not just that one hospital has been much more efficient than all the others.
-There is an entry called 'Queensland Reporting Hospitals' which records the sum of all the other entries.
-This is distorting the chart so we need to remove it. {% endcapture %}
+One of the bars is far larger than the others, and it's not just that one hospital has been much more efficient than all the others.{% endcapture %}
 {% include alert.md text=text color="warning" %}

+There is an entry called `Queensland Reporting Hospitals` which records the sum of all the other entries.
+This is distorting the chart so we need to remove it.

 {% capture text %}
-1. Drag 'Hospital name' from the Dimensions List to the 'Filters' box
+1. Drag `Hospital name` from the Dimensions List to the `Filters` box
-2. Scroll down and uncheck the box next to 'Queensland Reporting Hospitals'
+2. Scroll down and uncheck the box next to `Queensland Reporting Hospitals`
 3. Click OK
 {% endcapture %}
 {% include card.md header="Add a filter to your data" text=text %}